Kanban-Zai/kanban-zai-version-1.0/core.md

 * TRUST       - Which must be nurtured by stakeholders.
 * FEEDBACK    - everyone needs it.
 ALL the time.
 * TEAM NORMS  - Your team's standard operational settings.
+* DISCIPLINE  - Every one in the team must follow the collaborative process
 * DEVIATIONS  - The one and only meeting Kanban-Zai enforces.
 Irregularly.
 Use this to modify your settings.

 ## GETTING STARTED